 - 1. From the list, select the Access Point that you want to configure and click Configure.
 The Edit AP page appears. - 2.
-Edit the parameters as explained in Table 12: Access Point Edit Parameters on page 89. - 3.
+Edit the parameters as explained in the table below. - 3.
 Click OK.

-NOTE: Select the Override check box if you want to configure new settings.
+Select the Override check box if you want to configure new settings.

-Table 12: Access Point Edit Parameters
+TABLE 13 Access Point Edit Parameters

-Field Description Your Action AP Configuration > General Options AP Name Indicates the name of the AP.
+Field Description Your Action

+AP Configuration > General Options

+AP Name Indicates the name of the AP.
 Enter a name.

-Description Gives a short description of the AP.
+Field Description Your Action Description Gives a short description of the AP.
 Enter a short description.

-Field Description Your Action Location Indicates generic location.
+Location Indicates generic location.
 Select the check box and enter the location.
 Location Additional Information Indicates specific location.
 Select the check box and enter the location.
 GPS Coordinates Indicates the geographical location.
 Select the option.
-For Manual option, enter the following details: • Latitude • Longitude • Altitude User Location Information Indicates the demographic information.
+For Manual option, enter the following details: • Latitude LongitudeAltitude User Location Information Indicates the demographic information.
 Enter the Area Code and Cell Identifier.
 AP Admin Logon Indicates the admin logon credentials.
-Select the check box and enter the Logon ID and Password .
+For the Default Zone, the SZ cluster name is used as Select the check box and enter the Logon ID and Password. the default logon ID and password.
 AP Configuration > Radio Options Channel Range (2.4G) Indicates that you want to override the 2.4GHz channel range that has been configured for the zone to which this AP group belong.
 Select Select Channel Range (2.4G) check boxes for the channels on which you want the 2.4GHz radios of managed APs to operate.
-Channel options include channels 1 to 11.
+Channel options include channels to 11.
 By default, all channels are selected.
 Channel Range (5G) Indicates that you want to override the 5GHz channel range that has been configured for the zone to which this AP group belong.
-Select Select Channel Range (5G) check boxes for the channels on which you want the 5GHz radios of managed APs to operate.
-Radio Options b/g/n (2.4 GHz) Indicates the radio option 2.4 GHz configurations.
-Select the following options: Channelization - Set the channel width used during transmission to either 20 or 40 (MHz), or select Auto to set it automatically.
-Channel - Select the channel to use for the b/g/n (2.4GHz) radio, or select Auto to set it automatically.
+Select Select Channel Range (5G) check boxes for the channels on which you want the 5GHz radios of managed APs to operate Radio Options b/g/n (2.4 GHz) Indicates the radio option 2.4 GHz configurations.
+Select the following options: Channelization-Set the channel width used during transmission to either 20 or 40 (MHz), or select Auto to set it automatically.
+Channel-Select the channel to use for the b/g/n (2.4GHz) radio, o select Auto to set it automatically.
+Auto cell sizing- Select this option to enable APs to share information on interference seen by each other and dynamically adjust their radio Tx power and Rx parameters to minimize interference.
+Selecting the Enable option, disables the TX Power Adjustment configuration.
+NOTE This is an experimental feature in 3.6.1 release.
+Ensure that Background Scan is enabled.
+TX Power Adjustment-Select the required option.